farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Bounty Board.** Whenever you enter a settlement, you can look for work.
 After an hour or so, you find a job that either pays well but is dangerous or is not too dangerous but doesn’t pay that well.
 If you spend a fate point, it both pays well and is not too dangerous.
 (Fate System Toolkit, p.41)
 - **Criminal Underbelly.** Whenever you enter a settlement for the first time, you can spend a fate point to declare that the local criminals know you.
 Choose one of the following: they have a lead on a promising job, they’ll give you and your companions free room and board for a few weeks, or they’ll help you with something right now but you might owe them afterward.
 (Fate System Toolkit, p.42)
 - **A Friend in Every Port.** Whenever you enter a settlement, you may declare you’ve visited it before and roll Contacts against Fair (+2) opposition.
 If you succeed, you have a friend there who owes you one favor—nothing costly or life threatening.
 If you succeed with style, your friend will do any one thing for you that is within his power.
 (Fate System Toolkit, p.35)
 - **Friends Everywhere.** Your network of contacts extends around the world.
-You never suffer any increased difficulty on Contacts rolls from being in an unfamiliar area. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You never suffer any increased difficulty on Contacts rolls from being in an unfamiliar area.

 ### Specific Groups or Subjects

 - **Absolute Authority.** You are good at being in charge. +2 to Contacts as long as you are in a position of direct authority over those you intend to contact.
 - **Chain of Command.** You are a soldier, and other soldiers answer to you.
-Add two to your Contacts skill when using it to deal with soldiers from your organisation. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Add two to your Contacts skill when using it to deal with soldiers from your organisation.
 - **Common Interests/On the Watch.** You know people who know things about the things that you want to know about.
 Pick a broad subject (e.g. the royal court, baseball, university politics).
-Add +2 to Contacts when using it to enquire about that subject. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Add +2 to Contacts when using it to enquire about that subject.
 - **Eye for Talent.** +2 to Contacts when seeking promising young people.
 (Peter Blake)
-- **I'm Looking for Mr. Brown.** You are extremely good at tracking people down. +2 to Contacts whenever you are seeking a specific person whose name you know. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **I'm Looking for Mr. Brown.** You are extremely good at tracking people down. +2 to Contacts whenever you are seeking a specific person whose name you know.
 - **Member.** Pick a specific organisation.
 You belong to that organisation.
-Whenever you want to get in touch with its other members, gain +2 to Contacts. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Whenever you want to get in touch with its other members, gain +2 to Contacts.
 - **Noble Born.** +2 to Contacts when seeking another member of the aristocracy.
 (Peter Blake)
 - **Renowned Courtesan.** +2 to Contacts when seeking lonely people who would be sexually attracted to you.
 (Peter Blake)
 - **Salesman's Network.** All good salesmen build up a network of satisfied customers over time.
 Pick a type of product.
 Add two to your Contacts skill when looking for or dealing with makers, sellers, or notable consumers of that type of product. ([http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
-- **Too Cool for School.** All the kids wanna be just like you. +2 to Contacts when dealing with young adults of middle school or high school age. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Too Cool for School.** All the kids wanna be just like you. +2 to Contacts when dealing with young adults of middle school or high school age.
 - **Walk the Walk.** Your travels have taken you to every corner of the globe. +2 to Contacts rolls when dealing with foreign lands or cultures. (adapted from Spirit of the Century SRD, §6.7.1)

 ### New Actions